 Another option to save in Amsterdam is a tourist card Amsterdam Pass which offers other benefits.
 The necessary information and card comparison can be found in my separate article .

-HOW TO USE THIS MAP: Above you will find a detailed map of Amsterdam with children.
+HOW TO USE THIS MAP: Above you will find a detailed map of things to do in Amsterdam with kids.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to Amsterdam with kids .
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 More information about Amsterdam